Global Games with Noisy Information Sharing: Proofs

 To investigate the existence of a threshold policy for agent $i$, we further need to derive the distribution of agent $k$'s observation vector $y_k$ given agent $i$'s observation $y_i$.
-In a sense, this is agent $i$'s perception of what is available to agent $k$. \begin{lemma} Let Assumption~\ref{assum:information} hold.
-Further, let
+In a sense, this is agent $i$'s perception of what is available to agent $k$.